-- A. Shall be limited to one (1) such structure per lot. - B. Shall be utilized only in accordance with the definitions in Article 03. - C. Detached carports shall be limited to sufficient area to cover two offstreet parking stalls. - D. Detached garages shall: - 1.
-Be limited to gross floor area of: - a.
+- A. Shall be limited to one (1) such structure per lot. - B. Shall be utilized only in accordance with the definitions in Article 03. - C. Detached carports shall be limited to sufficient area to cover two offstreet parking stalls. - D. Detached garages shall: - Be limited to a gross floor area equal to the ground area covered by the principal structure, up to a maximum of: - a.
 Seven-hundred and fifty (750) square feet for lots under 10,000 square feet in area. - b.
-One-thousand (1,000) square feet for lots 10,000 square feet in area or greater. - Be constructed with the same or equal siding exterior materials as the principal structure, when located on a lot zoned other than A-1. - Not cover a ground area in excess of that of the principal structure or cause the lot to exceed maximum coverage requirements of the applicable zoning district.
+One-thousand (1,000) square feet for lots 10,000 square feet in area or greater. - 2.
+Be constructed with the same or equal siding exterior materials as the principal structure, when located on a lot zoned other than A-1. - 3.
+Not cause the lot to exceed maximum coverage requirements of the applicable zoning district.